Students enrolled in the Equity, Ethics, and Justice program must complete:

 This course is designed to empower participants toward philosophical and practical change in support of equity and social justice, by preparing and supporting educators to think critically, transform practice, promote justice, and become change agents in their classrooms and in their districts and communities.
 Scholarly work will be linked to real world examples, focusing on how race, religion, gender and class are woven into the field of education.
 Activities and discussions will equip participants with the tools needed to create a classroom culture in which equity, equality, and social justice are shared values.

 Case Studies in Law and Ethics

 This course is a study of legal and ethical issues relative to practical matters that educators confront in their daily practice.
 Case studies that speak directly to teachers and focus on day-to-day ethical dilemmas in education form the foundation for this course.
 Particularly important to this course is the emphasis on the dimension of ethics as it relates to teaching and leadership.

 The Ethical Educator

-This course is grounded in the belief that it is the responsibility of educators to employ ethical practice in the daily activities of their personal and professional lives.
-Educators must also ensure that the institutional policies and practices of their school or organization adhere to the application of ethical practice throughout the workplace.
-This study of the use of ethical principles in an educational context will include an examination of the underlying assumptions and implicit or explicit policies that can support or erode ethical practice.
-As a result of the activities and discussions completed in this course, students will have the opportunity to transform their personal and professional ethical lives and priorities.
+This course is grounded in the belief that it is the responsibility of educators to employ ethical practice in the daily activities of their professional lives and to ensure that the institutional policies and practices of the system in which they work are committed and adhere to the application of ethical practice.
+A study of the use of ethical principles in an educational context will include an examination of the underlying assumptions and implicit or explicit policies that support or do not support ethical practice.
+As a result of the activities and discussions completed in this course, educators will have the opportunity to transform their personal and professional ethical priorities.